The benefits of hydrotherapy

 Short video on contrast hydrotherapy

 Studies show that evening is the best time to soak in warm water as people reported that they slept more readily and deeply following a relaxing bath.

 - Add herbs such as valerian, lavender, linden, chamomile.
 These can be crushed and put into a a small cheesecloth bag and added into your bath.

 - Another option is to simmer the herbs on the stove and then strain out the liquid and add that to your bath water and soak for thirty minutes.

-- Or add a few drops of Essential Oils to your bath.
+- Or try adding a few drops of your favorite essential oils.

 Hydrotherapy for the Colon –Coffee enemas are a critical part of the protocols for Gerson Therapy and Dr Nicholas Gonzales.
 They help to clean the colon as well as stimulate the liver to release bile and accumulated toxins.
 So many of us are over-burdened with toxins, changes in diet and losing weight will also cause the body to release toxins.
 Coffee enemas will help to ensure that your liver is not overburdened during this elimination process.
 They are also said to relieve pain in the area of the liver and gallbladder from cancer-so much so that pain medication can be decreased.
 You must use only organic coffee for this therapy and please read up on it fully before attempting at home.
 How to do a coffee enema

 Andreas Moritz~ how to clean out a congested liver with coffee enemas